“Without data, you’re just another person with an opinion.”W. Edwards Deming

 So, how does this translate to the modern forest company?

 My guess is that the larger forest products companies are already using some form of data-driven processes to track and manage supply-chains, or to evaluate macro and micro-economic trends.
 Some companies are even starting to utilize Machine Learning (ML) and Artificial Intelligence (AI) in their core business workflows.
 But what about traditional forest management companies (e.g. TIMO’s and REIT’s)?
 Are these business models supportive of a data-driven culture, and what data are they harvesting to generate tangible value for the clients they serve?
-This has been a long-time curiosity of mine.
+This is a question I’ve yet to answer.

-Personally, I don’t have an insiders view into how these companies operate, but if I had to guess, I’d say they are using whatever they can get by with.
-All companies rely on some level of information to operate, but to what extent are these companies using Big Data, advanced algorithms and other automated data pipelines.
-As the sole employee of a small forest management company, I rely on data regularly to make decisions, to evaluate previous decisions, and to identify trends and opportunities for improvement.
-In a small operational setting, the problem we’re up against is that there is relatively little data to work with, and it can take years to accumulate enough data to be meaningful for advanced modeling and analytics.
-Nevertheless, I’m committed to making the best I can with what I have available.
+Personally, I don’t have an insiders view into how most companies operate, but if I had to guess, I’d say they are using whatever they can get by with.
+All companies rely on information, but to what extent are these companies developing solutions around data, advanced algorithms and other automated data pipelines.
+As a manager of a small forest ownership, I rely on data regularly to make decisions, to evaluate previous decisions, and to identify trends and opportunities for improvement.
+In a small setting, the problem we face is that there is relatively little data to work with, and it can take years to accumulate enough data to be meaningful for advanced modeling and analytics.
+Not to mention that data comes at a high cost.

 In short, the data-driven movement is about making smarter business decisions.
-However, it’s also about looking at new ways to extract value from the business and/or to gain a competitive edge.
+However, it’s also about looking at new ways to extract value from the business to gain a competitive edge.
 This is a process that involves learning from both good and bad decisions, while being open-minded to the outcome.
-In the next part of this series I will give some examples of how I’ve employed simple data-driven methods in a small Forest Management setting.
+In the next part of this series I will give some examples of how I’ve employed simple data-driven methods in a small forest operation.

 Categories: Forestry Apps